cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/report-contents.md

 ### General Risk Profile

-We include a color coded chart based on impact and likelihood of each vulnerability.
+We include a color-coded chart based on impact and likelihood of each vulnerability.
 <!-- I'd include an example, but what I see doesn't present well in the build -->

 ## Recommendations